aws-samples/streamlit-application-deployment-on-aws/README.md

 }
 ```

-In addition to requiring an S3 Bucket, Amazon Glue needs an Amazon Athena Workgroup to be in place before it can load data from S3 into a data table.
+In addition to requiring an S3 Bucket, Amazon Glue needs an Amazon Athena [Primary Workgroup](https://docs.aws.amazon.com/athena/latest/ug/workgroups-create-update-delete.html) to be in place before it can load data from S3 into a data table.
+In this post you are creating one from scratch in your account.
+Note that if you already have one setup, it will need to be manually updated with the S3 url.
 The CloudFormation `create-change-set` and `execute-change-set` commands do this.

 ```bash
 aws cloudformation create-change-set --stack-name ${stack_name}-athena --change-set-name ImportChangeSet --change-set-type IMPORT \